 Halifax Thinks is an opportunity for those interested in philosophy, literature, and art to take a University-level course that works with your busy schedule.
 Its curriculum is based on the interdisciplinary Great Books model offered in the Foundation Year Programme (FYP) at the University of King’s College.

-Students receive 12 recorded lectures written and delivered by FYP and Dal professors which they can listen to at their convenience.
+Students receive a collection of recorded lectures written and delivered by FYP and Dal professors which they can listen to at their convenience.
 Twice a month, all students who are available are invited to a live tutorial where they get to discuss the work with a university professor and with others in the class.

 These conversations can be transformative.
 There are no papers, no tests, no exams and no pressure and it will also help to pay the costs for another group of equally keen learners who need your support.